 Something else I’ve discovered as a result of being a kidney patient is the instant connection it gives me with others like me.
 Whenever I meet another kidney patient, it often doesn’t take very long for us to realise that regardless of how different the rest of our lives might be, we immediately share a certain level of understanding and common perspective that we’d never have with someone on the “outside”.
 No doubt this is why some of us are such close friends.
 While we’re busy dealing with our ill health and uncooperative bodies, we’re also developing finely tuned bullshit detectors and a laser-like focus on what really matters, both in friendships and in life itself.
 I wouldn’t swap this clarity, or this bond, for anything.

 I wouldn’t say I’m particularly proud to be a kidney patient, but I’m not ashamed to be one either.
 Like many other aspects of my identity, it just…is what it is.
-What I am proud of, however, is the perspective I have on it and its place in my life, the resilience it’s allowed me to develop and the confidence I’ve gained through what I’ve achieved and been involved in as a result.
+What I am proud of, however, is the perspective I have on it and its place in my life, the resilience it’s allowed me to develop and the confidence I’ve gained through what I’ve achieved and how I’ve learnt to hold my own, exactly how I am.

 “Some painters transform the sun into a yellow spot, others transform a yellow spot into the sun.”